RobHolme/vscode-hl7tools/README.md

 ![Mask Identifiers](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/MaskIdentifiers1.jpg)

-* Common patient and next of kin identifiers will be masked with a '#' character.
-The masked message will be displayed in a new window, the original message will not be changed.
+* Common patient and next of kin identifiers will be masked with a '*' character.
+The masked message will be displayed in a new window, the original message will not be modified.

 ![Mask Identifiers](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/MaskIdentifiers2.jpg)